 AWS Proton supports versioning of infrastructure templates and provides developers with updates for out-of-date deployments.

-Platform teams use AWS Proton to create a stack presented to their developers as a reusable version-controlled template.
+Platform engineers can use AWS Proton to create a stack that is stored and managed in Proton as a reusable version-controlled template.
 These stacks are defined using infrastructure as code in a simple, declarative style with everything needed to provision, deploy, and manage a service including compute, networking, code pipeline, security, and monitoring resources.
+Platform engineers create stacks for environments and services, and typically deploy environments.
+Then, using Proton developers can self-serve to deploy service infrastructure required for their applications.

 You only pay for what you use – there are no additional charges for using AWS Proton.